(Last updated June 2017)

 Roughly 15% of people in Zimbabwe have HIV/AIDS.
 It is a serious problem for Zimbabweans but is not a specific threat for tourists.
 Do be aware of the ways in which HIV/AIDS is transmitted, and take precautionary measures as appropriate.

-Hospitals in Zimbabwe
+Info about hospitals in Zimbabwe

 Safari lodges and hotels outside of the cities often have emergency medical facilities on site, and they also have the ability to airlift patients to regional top-quality medical facilities if required.
-Ensure you have travel insurange (below) so that you can make use of private medical assistance.
+Ensure you have travel insurance (below) so that you can make use of private medical assistance.

 Buy travel insurance